Withdrawals (WD), Discontinue not fail (DC) and suspension

 A withdrawal is not listed on your formal transcript.

-If you drop a unit of study after the census date, but before week 7 of the semester it is considered as DNF or DC (discontinue not fail).
+If you drop a unit of study after the census date, but before week 7 of the semester it is considered as DC (discontinue not fail).

-Units with a grade of DNF or DC is not considered in WAM or progression calculations.
+Units with a grade of DC are not considered in WAM or progression calculations.

-A DNF or DC is listed on your official transcript.
+A DC is listed on your official transcript.

 You are still liable to HECS/CSP payment or fees for such units of study.
 In very unique circumstances, a student may be eligible for a fee refund or cancellation of CSP/HECS for units awarded DNF.
 The academic decision to award a DNF or DC does not imply the administrative decision to give a refund will be granted.
 Information is available from the Student Centre.

 If you drop a subject after week 7 of the semester it is considered as DF (discontinue fail).

 You are still liable to HECS/CSP payment or fees for such units of study, and it is considered in progression calculations, but is not included in WAM calculations.

 In such cases, you are required to apply in writing to the faculty.
 Your letter should firstly outline in your own words how your circumstances meet the criteria below and you will need to provide strong independent evidence (eg doctors certificates) with your application.
 When considering submissions, the faculty uses the following criteria:

 - Well documented by a registered medical practitioner or counsellor (or other as applicable) that verifies the extent of the impact and the period of impact on the student?; and